namhyung/uftrace/doc/ftrace-replay.md

                 [ 1234] |     b {
        3.880 us [ 1234] |       c();
        5.475 us [ 1234] |     } /* b */

+The 'traceon' and 'traceoff' (you can omit '_' between 'trace' and 'on/off') controls whether ftrace shows functions or not.
+The trigger runs on replay time so that it can handle kernel functions as well.

 SEE ALSO